vossmalte/KIT-MachineLearning/script/script.md

 - use parameter vector $\theta_{MAP}$ that maximizes posterior for prediction
 - ignore Uncertainty
-- Example: Regression: is equivalent to Ridge Regression using L2-Regularisation
+- Example: Regression: is equivalent to Ridge Regression using L2-Regularization

 ### Bayesian Regression Algorithms

 - Linear Regression: only one with closed form.
 Use Gaussian Prior.
   - posterior mean is equivalent to MAP, variance not
   - predictive distribution: mean equivalent to MAP, variance is input dependent: small near data points.
-For many data points, model uncertainity vanishes , noise variance remains
+For many data points, model uncertainty vanishes , noise variance remains

 ### Gaussian Processes